flagshipcompany/shopify-app-public/README.md

 The list of shipping documents that are required when dispatching your order to the couriers.
 Every dispatched shipment will a link to the regular sized label and a thermal sized label.
 These labels must be placed on each of the packages in your shipment.
 For international shipments, there is a commercial invoice document that must also be included in the shipment along with the shipping labels.
 All the documents are in .PDF format.

 * **View On SmartShip**
-Bring you to the overview page for the shipment on the SmartShip website.
+Brings you to the overview page for the shipment on the SmartShip website.

 ###Pickups
 This link will bring you to the pickup actions page.
 From here, you can navigate to the **Schedule Pickups** page, or the **View Pickups** page.